typescreep/remote-incloud-dev-cluster/VPS-configuration.md

 KUBECONFIG=~/vps-minikube.yaml kubectl get --raw=/version
 ```

-You will get x509 error, but with `server-name`s to proved
+You will get x509 error, but with `server-name`s to find

 Sooner I found:

 ```